mmistakes/so-simple-theme/_posts/2018-01-07-wordpress-plugin-and-theme-development-using-git-only.md

 ## Step 4: Enable Travis CI Deployment

-You need to tell Travis to execute deployment script on some specific events.
+I think you don't need to deploy each new commit, you need to tell Travis to execute deployment script only on "some" specific events.

-> I use git tags to mark plugin releases.
-So everytime I push a new git tag to GitHub Travis will procceed it and submit new plugin version to WordPress SVN repository.
+> I'd preffer using tags to specify plugin releases.
+I want Travis to submit new plugin version to Wordpress each time I push a new git tag.

 To enable deployment on git tags provide next configuration to `.travis.yml`: